suobset/stormm/README.md

 ---------------------------------------------------------------------------------------------------
   Code Standards
 ---------------------------------------------------------------------------------------------------
-- This code base will follow the C++11 standard, in particular for enum classes, member initializers, brace initialization for POD aggregates, deleted and defaulted functions, nullptr, constructor delegation, and key Standard Library algorithms.
-C++11 is comprehensible and compatible to NVIDIA's compilers.
-It is both the major increment in C++ and a safe choice for hybrid programming.
+- This code base will follow the C++17 standard, in particular for enum classes, member initializers, brace initialization for POD aggregates, deleted and defaulted functions, nullptr, constructor delegation, and key Standard Library algorithms.
+C++17 is comprehensible and compatible to NVIDIA's compilers.
+It subsumes the major C++11 increment in C++, will be insulated from deprecation for years to come, and remains a safe choice for hybrid programming.
 - Developers should strive for a code feel much like C, with basic C++ features like templates, private or protected struct or class member variables with public getter functions, and often passing by reference rather than by pointer (in C++, type & rather than * in C).
 The code base